why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 3. Then, on the _Filesystem Options_ screen:
     * Select _Btrfs_.
     * Tick the _Enable Snapshots_ checkbox ([scroll up](yast_installer.md#picking-a-file-system-for-data-partitions) or see [this document](snapper.md) to understand the reason why we recommend this).
-    * Select _Btfs_ again as _File System Type_ for your any mount point / partition presented to you by the installer.
+    * Select _Btrfs_ again as _File System Type_ for your any mount point / partition presented to you by the installer.

 Alternatively, if you prefer to turn to a different filesystem than _Btrfs_ (typically _Ext4_) follow the following steps: